 - 1. In the Command field, type a command or browse to a batch file.
 The program does not support interactive commands, i.e. commands that require user input (for example, "pause".) - 2.
 In the Working directory field, specify a path to a directory where the command/batch file will be executed. - 3.
 In the Arguments field specify the command's execution arguments, if required. - 4.
-Depending on the result you want to obtain, select the appropriate options as described in the table below. - 5.
-Click Test command to check if the command is correct.
+Depending on the result you want to obtain, select the appropriate options as described in the table below.

-Check box Selection Fail the task if the command execution fails Selected Cleared Selected Cleared Do not recover until the command execution is complete Selected Selected Cleared Cleared Result Preset Perform the recovery only after the command is successfully executed.
+Check box neck box Selection Fail the task if the command execution fails Selected Cleared Selected Cleared Do not recover until the command execution is complete Selected Selected Cleared Cleared Result Preset Perform the recovery only after the command is successfully executed.
 Fail the task if the command execution failed.
 Perform the recovery after the command is executed despite execution failure or success.
 N/A Perform the recovery concurrently with the command execution and irrespective of the command execution result.